Community Assistance Spay and Neuter Programs

 2) Good Behavior!
 Spaying and neutering reduces the likelihood urine marking, running away, mounting behaviors, and aggression.
 Females who are spayed do not go into heat, which means you can avoid the unpleasant behaviors and mess associated with heat cycles.

 3) Saving Lives!
 The number one killer of companion animals is euthanasia in animal shelters.
-Spaying and neutering prevents unwanted litters and reducing the burden on shelters, so that they can save more of the animals in their care.
+Spaying and neutering prevents unwanted litters and reduces the burden on shelters, so that they can save more animals in need.

-Q: Is it OK to spay or neuter my pet when she’s a kitten or puppy?
+Q: Is it OK to spay or neuter my pet when they are a kitten or puppy?

 A: Yes!
-Ark-Valley Humane Society spays or neuters cats and dogs at 8 – 12 weeks of age as long as they weigh at least two pounds.
+Ark-Valley Humane Society spays or neuters cats and dogs at 8 – 12 weeks of age, as long as they weigh at least two pounds.
 Pediatric spay and neuter is safe and effective.
-The age of spay and neuter will vary depending on the veterinarian, but most veterinarians will perform the surgery beginning between 4 and 6 months of age.
+The age of spay and neuter may vary at private veterinary clinics, depending on the veterinarian, but most veterinarians will perform the surgery beginning between 4 and 6 months of age.
 Not only is it OK, it is better because it is a simpler surgery with a faster recover time than with adult pets.

-Q: Shouldn't I let my pet have a heat before I spay her?
-Shouldn’t I let my pet have a litter before I spay her?
+Q: Shouldn’t I let my pet have a litter before I spay her?
+Shouldn't I let my pet have a heat cycle before I spay her?

-A: There is no evidence that having a heat is beneficial for your dog or cat.
-Rather, spaying your pet before her first heat allows for a simpler surgery, easier recover for her, and reduces the risk of mammary tumors developing later on.
-The first heat can happen as early as 4-6 months of age.
-By spaying before the first heat, you avoid risking an unwanted pregnancy.
-If you want your children to witness birth, consider instead becoming a foster parent for a pregnant animal at the shelter.
-To find out more about volunteer activities at Ark-Valley Humane Society click here.
+A: The first heat and pregnancy in cats and dogs can happen as early as 4-6 months of age.
+By spaying before the first heat, you avoid risking an unwanted pregnancy and contributing to pet overpopulation.
+If you want your family to experience caring for kittens and puppies, or witness birth, consider instead becoming a foster parent for a homeless litter or a pregnant animal in need at the shelter.
+To learn more about the foster program at Ark-Valley Humane Society, click here.